brunovilar/datascience-ml-project/CourseProject.md

 courseraValidation$user_name = as.factor(courseraValidation$user_name)
 ```

-At the end, 106 columns were removed and the resulting structure is the following:
+At the end, 106 columns were removed.
+The resulting structure is the following:

 ```r